Archita-Saraswati/ConversAI-AI-Powered-Chat-Image-Generation-App/README.md

-# AI-Powered Chat & Image Generation App
+# AI-Powered Conversational and Visual Generation System

 This project is a React-based AI application that integrates the Gemini API for AI-driven chatbot interactions and OpenAI’s DALL·E for AI-powered image generation.
 It allows users to engage in intelligent conversations and generate AI-created images based on text prompts, offering an interactive and creative experience.